 My client reached out to me via Facebook Messenger and sent me some pictures to explain her situation.
 Pictures are a great way to show the space and explain the dilemma.
 Clients can also schedule an online consult via my calendar and we can set up a video chat.
 With stay at home restrictions, this is the best way to reach me and set up a time when we can meet and still meet social distancing measures.
 That way we can both stay safe but still get some work done!

 Back porch furniture layout dilemma

 My client requested a few things that had to work for the final design.
-First, she said the porch wasn’t very functional.
+First, she said the back porch wasn’t very functional.
 They had to be able to watch TV from the two swivel chairs that she and her husband loved to sit in.
 If you notice, the TV is in the upper corner by the sliding doors to the patio.
 They wanted to use the chairs so they didn’t have to swivel all the way around.

-Second, they had a privacy issue where they could look into their neighbor’s living room from their porch.
-So they were going to use the 3 potted plants along that side of the screened porch which would require shifting everything down closer to the sliding doors.
+Second, they had a privacy issue where they could look into their neighbor’s living room from their back porch.
+So they were going to use the three potted plants along that side of the screened porch which would require shifting everything down closer to the sliding doors.
 By shifting everything, they were worried the pathway between the table and swivel chairs would be too narrow.
 They also wanted to be able to sit and look out at the golf course.

 Back porch design ideas

 By taking these two considerations into account, I came up with three potential ways to make the furniture fit.